- SPECIAL NOTE ABOUT SPRING 2020 PASS/FAIL OPTION

 - The first-year writing courses (EN 101 and EN 102) cannot be taken at other institutions after students have matriculated at Quinnipiac.

-- Students wishing to take courses at other institutions (assuming all above conditions are met) must have those courses pre-approved.
-It can take up to a week for requests to be processed, so students should plan accordingly.
-To begin the pre-approval process, print and complete the Transfer Course Pre-approval form and submit it to the CAS Director of Student Advising, Jonathan Lee (firstname.lastname@example.org), along with a link to the course description.
-After the course has been evaluated, you will be notified if pre-approval is granted, and how the course will transfer back to Quinnipiac.
+Students wishing to take courses at other institutions (assuming all above conditions are met) must have those courses pre-approved.
+To begin the pre-approval process, print and complete the Transfer Course Pre-approval form and submit it to the CAS Director of Student Advising, Jonathan Lee (email@example.com), along with a rationale for why the course cannot be completed at Quinnipiac.
+You will then be notified if approval is granted, and how the course will transfer back to Quinnipiac if so.

 Note that courses taken at other institutions do not transfer to Quinnipiac as a letter grade, and thus will have no effect on a student’s GPA.